Fused Quartz Glass

 Typical Applications

-• Heat resistant sight glasses
+• Heat-resistant sight glasses

-• Front glasses for UV lamps
+• Front cover glass for UV lamps

 • Flame monitoring